Much more than milk and honey

-Israel is a remarkable country to visit for those of us interested in food, culture, and history.
-The variety of experience is dizzying as is the contrast of ancient and modern!
-In this small geographical area we will engage with a full range of food production methods from ancient terraced plots surrounding Jerusalem to the most modern agricultural practices of seaweed production and agriculture in the desert.
-We will share food and stories with cutting-edge world-class chefs and skilled home cooks, with Orthodox Jews, Palestinians, Bedouins, and Druze.
-Through these experiences and the perspectives shared by local experts we’ve asked to join us, we will create an eye-opening and delicious experience of the diversity of food and life in Israel.
+We invite you to come along with Amy Emberling, co-managing partner at Zingerman’s Bakehouse for this unique glimpse into history through food.
+Together you’ll encompass the full range of food traditions and innovations in Israel and Palestine.
+We will sample traditional food in a Palestinian village that uses ancient agricultural methods, and meet with passionate and innovative entrepreneurs developing the technology to farm organic seaweed.
+We will share food and stories with cutting-edge world-class chefs and skilled home cooks, with Orthodox Jews, Palestinians, and Druze.
+Through these experiences and the perspectives shared by local experts we’ve asked to join us, we will have an eye-opening and tasty experience of the diversity of food and life in Israel.
 It will be a trip that stimulates our minds and our taste buds.

 Please Note ** this program begins on a Saturday but we recommend you arrive on Friday to adjust to the new time zone and to avoid any complication with Shabbat

-This trip is designed for novice or experienced travelers who like to engage with a new place through the lens of food.
-We will explore the diverse foodways of the country and the cultures of which they are a part.
-History will be a part of our many encounters.
-We encourage open minds, adventurous spirits, and a deep passion for traditional foods and their modern-day developments in this highly political environment.
+This trip is designed for both novice and experienced travelers who like to engage with a new place through the lens of food.
+We will explore the diverse foodways of the region and its cultures by engaging personally with our hosts.
+History and personal stories will color our many encounters.
+We encourage attendees to have open minds, adventurous spirits, and a deep passion for traditional foods and their modern-day developments.

-Our guests are adults of all ages who enjoy moderate walks and exploring.
-We keep the group small, 15-16 guest maximum.
-This tour will have one Zingerman’s host as your guide and one guide from our Israel partner.
-It also includes many local experts to bring even more richness and information to the experience.
+Our guests are adults of all ages.
+We keep the group small, 20 guests maximum.
+This tour will have one Zingerman’s host as your guide and one guide from our tour partner in Israel.
+It also features local experts to bring even more richness and information to the experience.

-Amazing food – almost all breakfasts, lunches, and dinners.
+Amazing food – breakfasts, lunches, and dinners.
 We will enjoy traditional regional specialties made with local, fresh ingredients.

 Behind-the-scenes visits with artisanal producers, local farmers, hands-on baking and cooking experiences.